mochacinno-dev/Graphica/docs/about.md

 The best code is code that doesn't need to be written.
 The second best is code that anyone can read and understand.

-Graphica aims to be the second best.
+CocoaGUI aims to be the second best.

 ---